International Linguistics Olympiad: History

-Venues, year by year
+Contests, year by year

 IOL 2003

-The first edition of IOL then was realized from September 6 to 12, 2003, in the mountain resort Borovetz, Bulgaria, chaired by Alexander Kibrik from Moscow State University (MSU) and with the participation of six countries: Bulgaria, Czech Republic, Estonia, Latvia, Netherlands and Russia.
-The first International Jury was composed of Ivan Derzhanski (president) (Institute for Mathematics and Informatics of Bulgarian Academy of Sciences), Alexander Berdichevsky (MSU), Boris Iomdin (Russian Language Institute) and Elena Muravenko (Department for Russian Language, Russian State University for the Humanities).
-The five problems at the individual contest concerned Jacob Linzbach's "Transcendental algebra" writing system, Egyptian Arabic (Afroasiatic), Basque (Isolate), Adyghe (Northwest Caucasian), and French (Indo-European).
-The team contest consisted of three problems, on Tocharian (Indo-European), the use of subscripts as indices, and on performative verbs.
+The first edition of IOL then was realized from September 6 to 12, 2003, in the mountain resort Borovetz, Bulgaria, chaired by Alexander Kibrik from Moscow State University (MSU) and with the participation of six countries: Bulgaria, Czech Republic, Estonia, Latvia, Netherlands, and Russia.

+The first International Jury was composed of four people: Ivan Derzhanski (president) (Institute for Mathematics and Informatics of Bulgarian Academy of Sciences), Alexander Berdichevsky (MSU), Boris Iomdin (Russian Language Institute) and Elena Muravenko (Department for Russian Language, Russian State University for the Humanities).

+The five problems at the individual contest concerned Jacob Linzbach's "Transcendental algebra" writing system, Egyptian Arabic (Afroasiatic), Basque (isolate), Adyghe (Northwest Caucasian), and French (Indo-European).
+The team contest consisted of three problems: on Tocharian (Indo-European), the use of subscripts as indices, and on performative verbs.

 IOL 2004

-IOL 2 was held from August 2 to 6, 2004, in the Russian State University for the Humanities (RSUH), in Moscow, Russia.
-Seven countries participated, with the first participation of Poland and Serbia and Montenegro.
-The five problems at the individual contest were in Kayapo, Latin, English, Lakhota and Chuvash.
-The team problem was in Armenian.
+The 2nd IOL was held from August 2 to 6, 2004, in the Russian State University for the Humanities (RSUH), in Moscow, Russia.
+Chaired by Vladimir Alpatov, it gathered seven countries, with the first participation of Poland and Serbia and Montenegro.

+The Problem Committee was chaired by Elena Muravenko.
+In addition to Berdichevsky, Derzhanski, and Iomdin, it also included Ksenia Gilyarova and Maria Rubinstein, both from the Russian State University for the Humanities.

+The five problems at the individual contest were in Kayapo (Macro-Jê), Latin, English, Lakhota (Siouan) and Chuvash (Turkic).
+The team problem was in Armenian (Indo-European).

 IOL 2005

-IOL 3 was held from August 8 to 12, 2005, in Leiden, Netherlands, with the participation of 13 teams from 9 countries, Finland and Romania for their first time.
-The five problems at the individual contest were in Tzotzil, Lango, Mansi, Yoruba and Lithuanian.
-The team problem was in Figuig.
+The 3rd IOL was held from August 8 to 12, 2005, at Leiden University, Leiden, Netherlands.
+Organized by a Local Committee composed by Alexander Lubotsky, Michiel de Vaan, Alwin Kloekhorst, Jesca Zweijtzer and Saskia Tiethoff, it had the participation of 13 teams from 9 countries, Finland and Romania for their first time.
+The Problem Committee was chaired by Ksenia Gilyarova.

+The five problems at the individual contest concerned syntax in Tzotzil (Mayan), semantics in Lango (Nilotic), numbers in Mansi (Uralic), possessives in Yoruba (Atlantic–Congo) and accents in Lithuanian (Baltic).
+The team problem was in Figuig (Berber).